TheHun89/Spring-5-Beginner-to-Guru/README.md

     1. Singleton - default; only one instance of bean created in IoC container
     2. Prototype - new instance created each time the bean is requested (below are only available in web-aware apps)
-    3. Request - single instanc per http request; only valid in the context of a web-aware Spring ApplicationContext
+    3. Request - single instance per http request; only valid in the context of a web-aware Spring ApplicationContext
     4. Session - single instance per http session; only valid in the context of a web aware Spring ApplicationContext
     5. Global session - single instance per global session; typically only used in a Portlet context; only valid in the context of a web-aware Spring ApplicationContext
     6. Application - bean is scoped to the lifecycle of a ServletContext; only valid in the context of a web aware